Sajadmhy/crud-blog/README.md

 ## CRUD Blog App (Front End)

-A CRUD blog app made with the React and localStorage.
+A CRUD blog app made with React and localStorage.
 Users must sign in to use the app.

 Live Version: